DesignInTheBlack/Elevate/README.md

 ### ¶ Extending Elevate: A Comprehensive Guide

-Elevate is designed to be extensible and adaptable, allowing you to easily add new features and functionality that help you embody your design system in a way that is both consistent and maintainable within your codebase.
+Elevate is designed to be extensible and adaptable, allowing you to easily integrate your design system or add new features and functionality that help you embody your design system in a way that is both consistent and maintainable within your codebase.

 <details>
 <summary>Click Here To Read More</summary>
 <br>

-#### Expanding the Design System
+#### Design System Integration

 If your goal is to simply integrate your design system into elevate, you can follow these steps:

 <br>

-1. Add new design system tokens to the `elevate/design` directory.
+1. Add new categorized design tokens to the `elevate/design` directory in alignment with your design system.

 ```
 //example-brandTokens.ts